 Julie has severe mental and physical illness.

-Her depression is always worse during the winter, She has never been this bad at this time of year, I am really worried what this winter plus the extra worries caused by the virus and the way many people are acting will cause.
+Her depression is always worse in the winter but she has never been this bad at this time of year.
+I am really worried that the winter and the extra worries caused by the corona virus will be too much for her.

-Julie has severe mental and physical disabilities which are a result of a terrible history of abuse and of being let down by everyone.
+Julie's problems are all a result of a terrible history of abuse and of being let down by everyone.

 Imagine your mealtimes - if they were like this: